How your income affects your child support

 If you have special circumstances, you may be able to apply for a change of assessment.

-Special circumstances can include any of these:
+Special circumstances can include either of these:

 If you earn extra income after you separate